Who Has More of Your Personal Data Than Facebook? Try Google - Slashdot

 Threat (Score:2)

+Do you honestly think that if you concentrate power in an unaccountable organisation it is less likely to abuse this power because said organisation doesn't call itself a government?

+Take a look at the history of the British East India Company if you want to see what happens when companies have more power than governments

-Google doesn't give away your data (Score:2)
+Google doesn't give away your data (Score:4, Insightful)

 Sure, Google collects all kinds of data about you.
 But it doesn't give or sell that data to third parties like app makers.
 It uses it to target ads.
 The ad companies don't get lists of your friends or your activities, to use how they want.